matthiasware/PeakFLOPS/Readme.md

 # Maximizing FLOPS theoretically and practically

-The peak performance of a CPU is often measured in __FLOPS(Flopating Point Operations per Second)__.
+The peak performance of a CPU is often measured in __FLOPS( Floating Point Operations per Second)__.
 Calculating the theoretical peak performance of a given CPU is often straightforward, but practically maximizing the performed FLOPS is much harder.
-Here we try to reach the theoretical peak performance practically for the AVX2 instruction set for the following intel architectures:
+Here we try to reach the theoretical peak performance practically for the AVX2 instruction set.
+This works on the following Intel architectures:

 	Haswell - Broadwell - Skylake - Kaby Lake - Coffee Lake - Whiskey Lake - Amber Lake.